Security

 Compromise has a direct path

-CREATE SOMETHING can revoke or regenerate access immediately without waiting for a token expiry window.
+Access can be revoked or regenerated immediately without waiting for a token expiry window.

 Last updated March 9, 2026

-Each request passes through a clear path so approval requirements, blocked states, and recovery paths stay legible instead of hiding inside prompt behavior.
+Each request passes through a clear path so approval requirements, blocked states, and recovery paths stay legible instead of hiding inside a prompt or a vendor account.

 Identity